Fearless Fire Company

 Section 2.
 The Vice President shall preside in the absence of the President and shall assist the President in maintaining order during meetings.

 Section 5.
 The Treasurer shall be responsible for the checkout of cash drawers.
-He shall report at each monthly meeting the receipts and expenditures of the preceding month and the cash balance on hand.
+He/she shall report at each monthly meeting the receipts and expenditures of the preceding month and the cash balance on hand.

 Section 6.
 All voucher checks issued on the funds of the Company shall be signed by at least two (2) of the following officers: President, Financial Secretary or Treasurer.